-University Studies 101 maximizes the student’s potential to achieve scholastic success and to adjust responsibly to the individual and interpersonal challenges presented by collegiate life.
+University Studies 101, University Prep, maximizes the student’s potential to achieve scholastic success and to adjust responsibly to the individual and interpersonal challenges presented by collegiate life.
 In UNIV 101 students are provided with an introduction to the nature of higher education and are given an extended orientation to the functions and resources of the university.
 Each of these courses is designed to help first-semester freshmen and first-year transfer students adjust to the university, develop a better understanding of the learning process, and acquire essential academic survival skills.

 Transfer Student Resource Center

 The Transfer Student Resource Center was created to assist transfer students in making the transition to a new academic environment, and its staff is dedicated to making the process as simple as possible.
 This process may begin even before admission.
 Students considering transferring to Nicholls may request an unofficial evaluation of transcripts and a departmental review of courses.
-Once admitted, the Center staff can assist students with initial academic advising and course registration.
+Once admitted, the Center staff may assist students with initial academic advising and course registration.
 The Center also provides a brief transfer orientation seminar to familiarize students with programs and services offered by the university.
 In addition, the Transfer Student Resource Center serves as a point of contact for students needing information regarding course equivalencies and for those Louisiana community college students pursuing the Louisiana Transfer Degree.

 Academic Testing Center

 The Academic Testing Center administers a variety of tests to both college and prospective college students.
 The following tests are of particular importance to future Nicholls students: the American College Test (ACT), the ACT Residual, and the ACT COMPASS tests.
 These tests are used for mathematics and English placement.
 Other tests administered by Academic Testing include the Scholastic Aptitude Test (SAT), the Nicholls Advance Credit Tests, and the College-Level Examination Program (CLEP) tests.
 The proctoring of correspondence course testing is also available.
-The Accelerated Challenge Exams (ACE) offered by the National League for Nursing (NLN) is available to Nicholls students only.

 Tutorial and Academic Enhancement Center